Storidge/cio-faq/drives.md

 ### Does Storidge need to take over all the drives on a node?

 No. Storidge is designed for installation into a running cluster.
-To avoid accidental data loss, Storidge will automatically discover and add only raw devices (i.e. no file system or partitions) to the storage pool.
+To avoid accidental data loss, Storidge will automatically discover and add only raw devices (i.e. drives with no file system or partitions) to the storage pool.

 ### How do I check if a drive can be used by Storidge?